nicklozon/borderlands-2-lib/README.md

 Run `yarn tsc && node dist/index.js` to see the output

+# Testing
+I have very minimal tests right now, but they are built on jest.

+Run `yarn test` to run the jest tests

 # Future
 Would be nice to create a UI app that uses this library...